quixai/car-data-model/README.md

 # React to new data received on the input topic.
 buffer.on_read += on_parameter_data_handler
 ```
 See complete code example in [source/main.py](source/main.py).

+## Deployment
+This model can run locally, but for the purpose of this example, run it in our serverless environment.
+To learn how to deploy services in Quix please see our [doc](https://documentation.platform.quix.ai/deploy/).

 ## Result
-**If persistence on your input and output topics is enabled**, the raw telemetry data and the result of the function will be persisted to the catalogue where you can view all the data together.
+**If persistence on your input and output topics is enabled** the raw telemetry data and the result of the function will be persisted to the catalogue where you can view all the data together.

 [![](doc/model-catalogue.png)](doc/model-catalogue.png "Model in data catalogue")

 [![](doc/model-parameters.png)](doc/model-parameters.png "Model parameters in parameter browser")

-## Deployment
-This model can run locally or in Quix serverless environment.
-To learn how to deploy services in Quix please see our [doc](https://documentation-40c5b57b-a938-4925-93a9-25df5a64e54f.platform.quix.ai/deploy/).

 ## What next
 You can build a dashboard to visualize and share the raw and processed data.
-See [car-data-dashboard](https://github.com/quixai/car-data-dashboard)
+See [car-data-dashboard](https://github.com/quixai/car-data-dashboard) project for next steps.